 However, the US travel advisory pages about Mexico have comprehensive advice about each region.
 Check out the travel advisory for the Yucatan peninsula before you visit: https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories/mexico-travel-advisory.html.

 So, yes Mexico can be dangerous, but you can minimise risks by following your government’s advice, being vigilant and exercising common sense.

-According to 2018 figures, London’s homicide rates are beginning to rise above those of New York City.
-Interestingly, if you look back to 2017, there were 116 murders reported in London compared to 290 in New York and 46 in the Yucatan peninsula.
+According to 2018 figures, London’s homicide rates were beginning to rise above those of New York City.
+Interestingly, if you look back to 2017, there were 116 murders reported in London compared to 290 in New York and 46 in the state of Yucatan.

 In contrast, the USA’s national homicide figure in 2017 was 5 per 100,000 inhabitants whereas the city of New York recorded 3.4 homicides for every 100,000 people during the same year.
-According to these statistics, the Yucatan peninsula is safer than New York City.
+According to these statistics, the state of Yucatan is safer than New York City.

 Furthermore, Mexico’s National Institute for Geography and Statistics’ 2017 survey of public safety perception revealed that 72.8 % of Yucatecans perceived the Yucatan as being a safe state.
 This compared to an average of 25.7 % of Mexicans who felt that other states were safe.

-The current US travel advisory for the entire state of Quintana Roo is to ‘exercise increased caution due to crime’ but you need to put this in context (see above – Research the Yucatan peninsula thoroughly).
+The current US travel advisory for the entire state of Quintana Roo is to ‘exercise increased caution due to crime’.
 There are no current travel restrictions on US government employees in Quintana Roo which includes Tulum.

 Tulum is many things, but we did not find it dangerous.
 Instead, here you will find the fabulous well-preserved ruins of an important Mayan port city and some excellent beaches.